Giants rally behind Longoria to edge Athletics 5-4

 The A’s remain a half-game behind Tampa Bay for the second AL wild card.

-Blake Treinen replaced Diekman and struck out Posey to end an 11-pitch battle.
-Longoria followed with a first-pitch single to left field that drove in Brandon Crawford and Solano.

-Sam Coonrod (4-0) retired three batters to win.
-Will Smith pitched the ninth for his 30th save.

 The Giants appeared to end the game when Josh Phegley singled with two outs and was called out at second base after a throw by center fielder Kevin Pillar.
 Following a brief review, the call was overturned and Phegley was ruled safe.
-Smith then got Marcus Semien to ground out.
+Smith then got Semien to ground out.

 Earlier in the game, Longoria got his 1,000th career RBI with a solo home run off starter Brett Anderson.